radius-project/docs/docs/content/getting-started/quickstarts/quickstart-cicd/index.md

 tags: ["CI/CD"]
 ---

-It's easy to get Project Radius added to your GitHub Actions deployment pipelines.
+It's easy to get Radius added to your GitHub Actions deployment pipelines.
 By leveraging the `rad` CLI, you can keep your checked-in app definitions in sync with deployed instances of your app.

 ## Prerequisites